Buyers Clubs: Lessons in Community Care

 Medications can be a big part of our HIV and Hep C care, but getting the medications we need can be challenging.
 In many cases, community members have taken action to support one another while protesting.
 One example of this response is the creation of buyers clubs.

-In 1980s, governments failed to appropriately respond to the AIDS epidemic.
+In 1980s, governments failed to respond to the AIDS epidemic.
 Even after identifying the HIV virus, many HIV medications were not approved and accessible.
-FDA-approval typically took 10 yearsa impractical timeline for many people living with HIV.
-Taking control of their health, people formed buyers clubs.
+FDA approval typically took 10 years, which wasn't realistic for many people living with HIV.
+In response, people formed buyers clubs to take control of their health.

 Buyers clubs operated outside of formalized healthcare systems, serving as a form of civil disobedience.
 While illegal, many depended on these clubs for life-saving medications.
 They became a crucial way for people to manage their HIV care when governments and healthcare structures fell short.
 These clubs are an incredible example of community solidarity and support.